Code-Institute-Submissions/project-2-google-map/README.md

 I provide search results in a manner that is visually appealing for website users.

 ## Demo
-A live demo can be found [here] (https://gannasachkova.github.io/project-2-google-map/).
+A live demo can be found [here](https://gannasachkova.github.io/project-2-google-map/).

 ## UX
 My goal in the design was to make it as easy as possible to access information on the site while striving for a minimalist design.
 The bright colour scheme was chosen to create a sleek and modern feel.